 - To subsidise educational visits, including residentials, for example by funding with transport, board and lodgings.

 - To support with subsidies to Breakfast Club, School Milk, After School Clubs and School Uniform.

-For some children these subsidies have a huge impact on their self esteem and confidence as well as an increased and sustained attendance and reduction in lateness.
-The table below illustrates the narrowing of the gap between Pupil Premium children and other based on the validated 2017 results.
+For some children these subsidies have had a huge impact on their self esteem and confidence as well as an increased and sustained attendance and reduction in lateness.

-In 2017/18 academic year, St Pauls CE Primary School will receive approximately £79,816.
-Please see the table below for how we intend to allocate this funding.
+St Pauls CE Primary School will receive approximately £60,680.
+Please see the table below for how we intend to allocate this funding